Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 </tr>

 ### 6.6: Create Release Commit & Changelog
+This workflow combines the [create release commit workflow] and the [create changelog workflow].
+Because the create changelog workflow is usually

 ### 6.7: Release Commit & Deploy

 ### 6.8: Update Quest Book Jsons and Lang
 This workflow updates the QB Jsons, and the english lang, every time a commit is pushed to main, which changes one, or both, of the [Development Json Files](#22-development-json-files).